-When Your Meeting is Getting Nothing Done
+When Your Meetings Aren’t Getting Enough Done

 This is the sixth time you’ve looked at your watch since the meeting started.
 How much longer is this going to take?
 Most people are muted or have turned off their videos.
 All you see are off-white letters on a series of black boxes.
 Yet another colleague goes on a tangent, but nobody tries to get the conversation back on track.
 Finally, the meeting is coming to an end, yet there is no concrete agreement on who does what next.
 Someone vaguely concludes, “let me know if anyone has any other questions.”
 As you drop from the meeting room, your calendar notification flies open: your next meeting starts in 5 min.
 Here we go again.

 We’re sure you feel our pain.
 We often sit through meetings for hours at a time, unable to get any real work done.
 Even more painful, these meetings rarely produce anything.

 As we try to wrap our heads around returning to work, most companies are considering hybrid models of some days working from home, others in the office.
 Regardless of the structure, meetings are sticking around.
 Let’s talk about ways to make them productive, and may we dare say, engaging?